magnetica-studio/quicktype/README.md

 [![npm version](https://badge.fury.io/js/quicktype.svg)](https://badge.fury.io/js/quicktype)
 ![Build status](https://github.com/quicktype/quicktype/actions/workflows/master.yaml/badge.svg)

+**This is a fork of the original `quicktype` repository for the purpose of using it in NovoNotes projects.**

 `quicktype` generates strongly-typed models and serializers from JSON, JSON Schema, TypeScript, and [GraphQL queries](https://blog.quicktype.io/graphql-with-quicktype/), making it a breeze to work with JSON type-safely in many programming languages.

 -   [Try `quicktype` in your browser](https://app.quicktype.io).